jbmeta/documind/README.md

 * **Performance Optimization**: For very large document sets, consider optimizing FAISS index loading/saving, or exploring persistent vector databases like ChromaDB or Weaviate.
 * **Testing**: Implement a comprehensive suite of unit and integration tests for both the core logic and UI components to ensure stability and facilitate future development.
 * **Deployment**: Provide options for easier packaging and distribution of the desktop application (e.g., using PyInstaller).

+## Codebase Overview

+For developers looking to dive deeper into the DocuMind codebase, here are some key areas and their primary responsibilities:

+* **Application Entry Point**: `src/documind/main.py` orchestrates the application startup, splash screen, and main window initialization.
+* **AI Core Logic**: `src/documind/core/ai_core.py` is central to the AI functionalities, handling model loading, embedding generation, FAISS interactions, and communication with the local LLM.
+* **Document Handling**: `src/documind/core/document_processor.py` manages the extraction and chunking of text from PDF documents.
+* **User Interface**: The `src/documind/ui/` directory contains all PyQt6-related code.
+  * `main_window.py`: Defines the main application window and connects UI elements to backend logic.
+  * `chat_model.py`: Manages the data for the chat view, including message history and roles.
+  * `chat_delegate.py`: Customizes the appearance and behavior of individual chat messages within the view.
+  * `theme_manager.py`: Handles dynamic theme switching using QSS files from `src/documind/assets/`.
+* **Assets**: `src/documind/assets/` holds all static resources like icons and stylesheets.

 ## Contributing